As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

 LLCs listed on the Nairobi Securities Exchange are required to comply with the code of corporate governance for listed companies.

-If the company has share capital, it must file an annual return like any other limited liability company.
+If the company has share capital, it must file annual returns like any other LLC.
 If it has no share capital, it must file an annual return stating the address of the registered office.

-If the register of members is not kept at the registered office, the address of the place where it is kept must be stated.
+If the register of members is not kept at the registered office, the address of where it is kept must be stated.

-The particulars of the directors and the secretary are required to be kept in the register of directors and secretaries.
-Particulars of the total amount of the company’s indebtedness in respect of all charges are required to be registered.
+Particulars of the directors and the secretary are required to be kept in the register of directors and secretaries.
+Particulars of the company’s indebtedness are required to be registered.